telnetdoogie/docker-par2cmdline/README.md

 # docker-par2cmdline
-Run par from par2cmdline-turbo in a Docker image
+Run par from [@animetosho](https://github.com/animetosho)'s [par2cmdline-turbo](https://github.com/animetosho/par2cmdline-turbo) in a Docker image

 This docker image is based on alpine linux and installs the par2cmdline-turbo tools for use locally.
+It's intended to make these tools available from the command line for those that make it more challenging to install binaries like this on their platform of choice

 ## installation / build:
 ```